PsuAstro528/Spring2019-website-src/content/lessons/week2/discuss.md

 - More suggestions?
 ___

+Do we need to merge the pull request once you approve it for the lab exercises?

+No.
+___

 If I am properly using GitHub to commit changes, do I need to worry about saving separate versions of codes?

+- Probably not
+- Use tags and/or branches to keep track of different versions

 ---
 ## Some Quick Questions: